Beach and Creek Mouth Monitoring

 What should I do if I think I have gotten sick from the water?

 See your doctor based on the symptoms you experience.
 If you think your illness was due to water contact within San Mateo County, please contact County Environmental Health Services at (650) 372-6200 to make a report.
-Information you should provide are: name, dates and areas you were swimming, symptoms, reasons you believe you got sick from swimming, and a telephone number that you or your health care provider can be reached for any other information we may need.
+The information you should provide are: name, dates and areas you were swimming, symptoms, reasons you believe you got sick from swimming, and a telephone number that you or your health care provider can be reached for any other information we may need.